millnut/localgov_recipe/README.md

 Follow the [Configuring Drupal to Apply Recipes documentation ](https://git.drupalcode.org/project/distributions_recipes/-/blob/1.0.x/docs/getting_started.md#getting-started-configuring-drupal-to-apply-recipes)

 ## Installing

-> [!CAUTION]
-> This recipe is experimental and should not be installed in production environments.

 - Start with a Drupal 10 site.
 - Install the 'Minimal' profile.